 When I was hired into Service Express we were a very young company with a fraction of the employees and resources that we have now.

 We met regularly and before each meeting I would often get nervous.
 Mike is brilliant at digging past the non-essentials and getting to the facts in a practical, no-nonsense way.
 He knows how to ask the right questions and won’t accept answers that aren’t well thought out.
 If I didn’t know my business, he challenged me on it.
-There were times when I walked out of his office feeling like very frustrated and unsure about what I was doing.
+There were times when I walked out of his office feeling very frustrated and unsure about what I was doing.

 I found myself spending more time anticipating the questions and looking at things from every possible angle just like he would.
 What wasn’t I seeing?